 The initiative supports the integration of science-based targets into existing climate leadership platforms, including UN Caring for Climate, WWF Climate Savers and others.
 Science-based objectives are included in the CAIT climate data.

-Scope 1 emissions include GHG that arise from the combustion of fuels owned or controlled by the reporting organisation.
+Scope 1 emissions include greenhouse gases (GHG) that arise from the combustion of fuels owned or controlled by the reporting organisation.
 Examples can be on-site combustion, organisation-owned fossil-fuel power plants or the emissions from the company fleet.

-Scope 2 emissions include GHG emissions that result from the consumption of purchased or acquired energy such as electricity, heating, cooling, and steam.
-They are called indirect emissions because the organisation doesn’t burn the fuels directly, but because of their consumption, they are made responsible for the equivalent amount of emissions that arise directly at the e.g. power plant owner.
+Scope 2 emissions include greenhouse gas (GHG) emissions that result from the consumption of purchased or acquired energy such as electricity, heating, cooling, and steam.
+They are called indirect emissions because the organisation doesn’t burn the fuels directly, but because of their consumption, they are made responsible for the equivalent amount of emissions that arise directly, for example at the power plant owner.

 Scope 3 emissions include the remainder of indirect GHG emissions which cannot be categorised as energy-related emissions in Scope 2.
 Scope 3 emissions occur outside the organisation, e.g. in the supply chain, as well as during transport and distribution (by subcontractors), business travel, employee commuting, and waste.